 This provisional ecological site occurs in the Dry Grassland climatic zone of MLRA 52.
 Figure 1 illustrates the distribution of this ecological site based on current data.
 This map is approximate, is not intended to be definitive, and may be subject to change.
 Onsite evaluations are necessary, particularly in boundary or intergrade areas where ecological sites from multiple climate zones may overlap.
-Sandy Gravel Dry Grassland is an ecological site of limited extent occurring on most landscapes throughout MLRA 52.
-It occurs on outwash fans, terraces, and kames where sand and gravel have been deposited.
-This site can be found on any slope or slope shape.
+Loamy Sodic Dry Grassland is an ecological site of limited extent occurring on alluvial landscapes throughout MLRA 52.
+It occurs on alluvial fans, drainageways, and terraces where salts have accumulated.